-Under our supply agreement with Elan, we provide Elan with monthly written 18-month forecasts, and with annual written two-year forecasts for our supply requirements of Zanaflex Capsules.
-In each of the five months following the submission of our written 18-month forecast we are obligated to purchase the quantity specified in the forecast, even if our actual requirements are greater or less.
+Under our supply agreement with Elan, we provide Elan with monthly written 18-month forecasts, and with annual written five-year forecasts for our supply requirements of Ampyra and two-year forecasts for our supply requirements of Zanaflex Capsules.
+In each of the five months for Zanaflex and three months for Ampyra following the submission of our written 18-month forecast we are obligated to purchase the quantity specified in the forecast, even if our actual requirements are greater or less.
 Elan is not obligated to supply us with quantities in excess of our forecasted amounts, although it has agreed to use commercially reasonable efforts to do so.
-If our forecasts of our supply requirements are inaccurate, we may have an excess or insufficient supply of Zanaflex Capsules.
+If our forecasts of our supply requirements are inaccurate, we may have an excess or insufficient supply of Ampyra and Zanaflex Capsules.

-Prior to March 2007, we relied on a single manufacturer, Novartis, for the supply of tizanidine, the API in Zanaflex tablets.
-Novartis has discontinued production of tizanidine and will no longer supply it.
-Therefore, we are required to obtain FDA approval for a new supplier of the tizanidine needed for the production of Zanaflex tablets.
-Elan has agreed to supply us with tizanidine for the manufacture of Zanaflex tablets to satisfy requirements through November 2010.
-If we fail to gain FDA approval of a new tizanidine supplier for Zanaflex tablets prior to November 2010, we may experience an interruption in our supply at that time.
+Prior to March 2007, we relied on a single manufacturer, Novartis, for the supply of tizanidine hydrochloride, the active pharmaceutical ingredient (API) in Zanaflex tablets.
+Novartis discontinued production of tizanidine hydrochloride and will no longer supply it.
+Therefore, we are required to obtain FDA approval for a new supplier of the tizanidine hydrochloride needed for the production of Zanaflex tablets.
+We have identified a potential new supplier and we are seeking the required FDA approval.
+We expect to complete this process during the second quarter of 2011.
+Elan has supplied us with some Novartis-manufactured tizanidine hydrochloride, and based on current sales forecasts we believe we will have qualified our new supplier before our current inventory is depleted.
+However, we cannot obtain any more tizanidine hydrochloride for Zanaflex tablets from Elan.
+If we fail to gain FDA approval of our new tizanidine hydrochloride supplier, or if there is an unexpected delay in obtaining that approval, we may run out of inventory of tizanidine hydrochloride for Zanaflex tablets.
+We could also run out of inventory if, prior to qualifying our new supplier, sales of Zanaflex tablets are higher than our current forecasts.
+If we cannot manufacture enough Zanaflex tablets to meet demand, our sales would suffer.